niuus/Snes9xRX/README.md

 	• Auto Save - SRAM, Snapshot, Both and Off
 ```

-You can also toggle the option to append "Auto" into the filename of all the
+You can also toggle the option to append 'Auto' into the filename of all the
-automatic SRAM saves that the emulator creates whenever you play a supported
+automatic SRAM saves that the emulator creates, whenever you play a
-battery saving cartridge.
+supported battery saving cartridge.

 ### MENU

 This settings screen will allow you to customize a few aspects on how the
 Menu works including the Exit Action, Wiimote Orientation (for navigating
-through the menues), Music Volume, Sound Effects Volume, Display Virtual
+through the menus), Music Volume, Sound Effects Volume, Display Virtual
-Memory (inside the Game Menu), Language, and the type of Preview Image
+Memory (inside the Game Menu), Language, the type of Preview Image you'd
-you'd like on the Choose Game screen.
-The Exit Action can be set to
+like on the Choose Game screen, and a toggle to show or hide the "New SRAM"
+button.
+The Exit Action can be set to "Return to Loader",
-"Return to Loader", "Return to Wii Menu" and "Power off Wii".
+"Return to Wii Menu" and "Power off Wii".

 ### NETWORK